Image optimization cost: self-hosted vs CDN (2026)

 Self-hosted cost model

-ModPageSpeed 2.0’s factory worker transcodes images asynchronously in a separate process, writing optimized variants to the shared Cyclone cache.
+ModPageSpeed 2.0’s worker transcodes images asynchronously in a separate process, writing optimized variants to the shared Cyclone cache.
 Each image is decoded once and encoded into multiple formats in a single pass (WebP, AVIF, and optimized original) when the proactive_image_variants option is enabled.
 Subsequent requests are served directly from the memory-mapped cache — zero-copy, no re-encoding.

 Infrastructure cost.
 A 4-vCPU / 8 GB cloud VM costs $30-60/month depending on provider.
-This same VM can run both nginx and the factory worker, or they can be separated onto dedicated instances for higher traffic.
+This same VM can run both nginx and the worker, or they can be separated onto dedicated instances for higher traffic.

 Break-even analysis